Complete a 3 Question Survey and Earn a re:Post Badge

 Initialize your function's static logic outside of the function handler

 When you initialize a Lambda function, Lambda allocates up to 10 seconds for the Init phase of the invocation to complete.
-Because of this time constraint, it's a best practice to do the following outside of the function handler in initialization code:
+Because of this time constraint, it's a best practice to perform the following actions outside of the function handler in initialization code:

 - Import libraries and dependencies